semgrep/semgrep/metrics.md

 ### Errors

-High-level error and warning classes that Semgrep encounters when run; e.g.
+High-level error and warning classes encountered when run; e.g.

 - Semgrep’s return code
 - The number of errors